A Parameter Privacy-Preserving Strategy for Mixed-Autonomy Platoon Control: Analysis of Privacy-Utility Trade-off

 \subsection{Performance of Privacy Preservation}

-In this subsection, we evaluate the privacy protection performance of the parameter privacy filter.
-Specifically, we consider a scenario as shown in Fig.~\ref{overview} where an adversary with the shared error states attempts to infer the sensitive parameters of HDV $2$.
-The head vehicle aims to maintain a specific target speed but has a sine-like velocity disturbance with an amplitude of $3$ m/s.
-The central unit receives the reported error state information from HDV $2$ and attempts to estimate its car-following parameters.
-The car-following parameters of HDV $2$ is $\kappa = \left[0.6,0.9\right]$.
+In this subsection, we evaluate the privacy protection performance of the parameter privacy filter under the aforementioned two driving scenarios.
+Specifically, we assume that an adversary with access to the shared error states attempts to infer the sensitive car-following parameters of HDV $4$ (hereafter also referred to as the ego vehicle).
+The true car-following parameters of HDV $4$ is $\kappa = \left[0.6,0.9\right]$.

+\emph{Implementation Scenarios}.
 We investigate different implementation scenarios of the parameter privacy filter, as shown in Fig. \ref{fig: privacy scenarios}.
-The scenario in Fig.~\ref{fig: privacy scenarios} (a) represents a baseline where neither the preceding nor the ego vehicle employs a privacy filter, leaving the HDV parameters exposed and unshielded.
+The scenario in Fig.~\ref{fig: privacy scenarios} (a) represents a baseline where neither the preceding (i.e., HDV $3$) nor the ego vehicle (i.e., HDV $4$) employs a privacy filter, leaving the HDV parameters exposed and unshielded.
 In contrast, the scenario shown in Fig. \ref{fig: privacy scenarios} (b) illustrates the case where the ego vehicle utilizes a privacy filter, actively safeguarding its own parameter privacy.
 The scenario shown in Fig.\ref{fig: privacy scenarios} (c) evaluates the effect of equipping the preceding vehicle with a privacy filter, which, due to the system's interconnectivity, inadvertently enhances the parameter privacy of the ego vehicle as well.
 The scenario shown in Fig.\ref{fig: privacy scenarios} (d) presents a scenario where both the preceding and the ego vehicles are equipped with privacy filters.